|

 Without proper knowledge, people with the best of intents, make the

-found in the 1920s, as electrical items became production items and industry
+in the 1920s, as electrical items became production items and industry moved

-moved more and more from craft-made-to-fit to mass-made-to-spec, that people
+more and more from craft-made-to-fit to mass-made-to-spec, that people took a

 good people, took something good and made it worse.
 Can you imagine that?
 Would that happen today?
 Oh yes, in just about every service